isabelle-ag/Netflix-Nomad/README.md

 > ⚠️ **Heads-up:** Netflix Nomad currently **hides Netflix’s native control bar**.
 To keep playback usable, the extension adds lightweight keyboard and mouse controls (see below).
 Restoring the native bar is on the roadmap.

 **What it does**
-- Dismisses/neutralizes “household lock” overlays so the player is reachable.
+- Dismisses/neutralizes “household lock” overlays so the player is reachable
-- Resumes playback automatically after unlock.
+- Resumes playback automatically after unlock
-- Adds reliable play/pause via **Space**, click-to-toggle, and other essentials
+- Adds reliable play/pause via **Space**, configurable to any key

 ---